 Both the 50 and 100 mile runs start at the base of the ski basin.
 To get there, find your way to Mount Werner Road, and follow the signs to Gondola Square, and from there walk towards Slopeside.
 If you're staying at any of the lodging provided by our sponsor The Ptarmigan Inn, you can walk to the start and from the finish.
-Otherwise there is ample parking in the Gondola Square covered parking Last Updated: 10 August 2022 garage (opposite the Sheraton).
-There is also free parking at the Knolls, a short distance away.
+Otherwise there is ample parking in the Gondola Square covered parking garage (opposite the Sheraton).
+The closest free parking is at the Meadows Parking Lot approximately 1 mile away.
 Note that as the bottom of the ski basin is undergoing massive construction the parking situation may change - please read your emails or follow us on Facebook.

 For 100 mile crews and spectators - depending on construction we will try to have the gondola running so that you can greet your runner at the top of Heavenly Daze, take a picture, and hand them a water bottle or a Honey Stinger bar.
 Tickets will be available for purchase and are generally valid all weekend.
 We'll let you know about this via email, and at the pre-race briefing.
+The gondola WILL NOT be running early enough on Saturday to catch the 50 milers on their uphill leg.